tarikfp/rn-books-app/README.md

 # React Native Books App

-A React Native app that enables users to search for various books using the Open Library API.
-The app employs multiple technologies to enhance its functionality and user experience.
+A React Native app that enables users to search for various books using the [Open Library API](https://openlibrary.org/developers/api).

 ## Some of the Utilized Technologies